Table of Contents

 The main socio-political philosophies opposed to elitism are pluralism, populism, and egalitarianism, which share much in common—each with a different emphasis.

-Populism is basically a synonym for democracy—rule by the majority.
-Unlike pluralism, populism doesn’t say anything about how many different viewpoints should exist, but it is assumed that rule by the majority requires that there be multiple choices for voters to choose from.
-And the idea that common people should rule themselves in any sense is directly anti-elitist.
+- Populism is basically a synonym for democracy—rule by the majority.
+Unlike pluralism, populism doesn’t say anything about how many different viewpoints should exist, but it is assumed that rule by the majority requires multiple choices for voters to choose from.
+The idea that common people should rule themselves in any sense is directly anti-elitist.

 We all know that America is supposed to be pluralist, populist, and egalitarian.
-And America is recognized as an anti-elitist society by philosophers and the world in general.
+It is recognized as an anti-elitist society by philosophers and the world in general.
 However, many people criticize our current system for not being pluralist, populist, or egalitarian enough.
-Having only two political parties that can actually get elected is certainly not as pluralist as say, a European parliamentary system; and the U.S. electoral college system prevents the vote from being perfectly populist; finally, our nation is not truly egalitarian in the sense that people from different backgrounds cannot always receive the same quality education and other advantages.
+Having only two political parties that can actually get elected is certainly not as pluralist as say, a European parliamentary system; and the U.S. electoral college system prevents the vote from being perfectly populist.
+Finally, our nation is not truly egalitarian in the sense that people from different backgrounds cannot always receive the same quality education and other advantages.

 VII.
 Elitism in Popular Culture